Have used Bisacodyl 5 mg for constipation and wondering how it compares to sennosides 25 mg

 Bisacodyl is a laxative that stimulates bowel movements.
 It is used to treat constipation or to empty the bowels before surgery, colonoscopy, x-rays, or other intestinal medical procedure.

 They both work to relieve constipation but their modes of action are slightly different.
-Try the Senna-Lax and see how it works for you.

 For me, these two may be thought of as being essentially the same drug, but in two different strengths, as they both work via similar mechanisms but bisacodyl is considerably stronger — by a factor of 5× in my estimation.